MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ### Threshold:
-[Thresholding](https://en.wikipedia.org/wiki/Thresholding)is used to create binary images based on the threshold value.
+[Thresholding](https://en.wikipedia.org/wiki/Thresholding) is used to create binary images based on the threshold value.

 Where options is an object with the following property:
 -   threshold: it allows to select the types of thresholding (default "manual thresholding")